 The Southend Division of EBKA aims to provide training and support to our newer members and those interested in learning more of beekeeping.
 The first step takes the form of an initial training course which covers all the relevant and necessary subject matter to fully consider what the beekeeping demands are, in a classroom setting complemented by practical handling.
 This allows those who wish to start their beekeeping journey or those who have acquired bees in the late summer/autumn to discuss their ideas and hopes with others at the same stage and with experienced practiced beekeepers in an environment which is non-judgmental.
 The course will cover equipment needed, skills required, basic understanding and knowledge of bee management and the time and costs involved in keeping your own bees.
 The Beginners course will also include a number of practical elements for you to gain hands-on exposure.
 All planned practical sessions are weather permitting and subject to re-arrangement.

-The next Beginners’ course will begin in April 2019, for 10 sessions over 8 weeks.
+The next Beginners’ course will begin in April 2020, for 10 sessions over 8 weeks.
 Each theory session will be once per week on a Friday evening from 7:30 until 9:30/10pm with practical sessions on a Sunday afternoon (usually 2 to 4).
 We will hold the theory course at Rayleigh W.I.
-Hall where we also hold our monthly meetings.
-You must be a fully paid member of the Division to take the course, so bear in mind annual membership fees which are currently £35.90 for a single member on top of any course cost.
+Hall, where we also hold our monthly meetings.
+You must be a fully paid member of the Division to take the course, so bear in mind annual membership fees which will be £36.50 for a single member on top of any course cost.

-The 2019 Beginners’ Course will run during April and May in the following order:
+The 2020 Beginners’ Course will run in the following order:

 Practical 1 (weather permitting)